mrockway/kid-recipes/readme.md

 https://kids-recipes.herokuapp.com/

-Angular app for recipes, built mainly for my wife to use but could be opened up for anyone
+Angular app for recipes, built mainly for my wife to use and to give me more experience with Angular

 ##Features to add
  - Users, possibly sharing recipes/having personalized comments